In historic vote, Democrats pick Jeffries to replace Pelosi as party leader

 “I can’t wait to talk to my neighbor from Brooklyn four or six times a day like I did with Speaker Pelosi,” the Senate leader said on the floor Wednesday morning.

+The vote to decide the Clyburn-Cicilline contest is expected to be held on Thursday.

+Rep. Hakeem Jeffries (D-N.Y.) speaks to reporters following a press conference on Wednesday, November 30, 2022, to discuss the results of the House Democratic leadership election for the top three positions.

-The votes came after a midterm cycle when Democrats lost control of the House, but performed much better than the polls and pundits had predicted, leaving Republicans with just a slim majority in the next Congress — and creating plenty of headaches for GOP leaders trying to unify their restive conference behind the party’s priorities.
+The week’s leadership votes came after a midterm cycle when Democrats lost control of the House but performed much better than the polls and pundits had predicted, leaving Republicans with just a slim majority in the next Congress — and creating plenty of headaches for GOP leaders trying to unify their restive conference behind the party’s priorities.

+Jeffries has been highly critical of the top House Republican, Rep. Kevin McCarthy (Calif.), particularly after the GOP leader cozied up to former President Trump following the Jan.
+6, 2021, attack on the U.S. Capitol.
+But this week, as he was set to be voted into the top leadership spot, Jeffries downplayed those tensions, saying he’s ready to work with any Republicans serious about helping the country.

+“Certainly I have more interaction with the incoming Republican majority leader, Steve Scalise,” he said Tuesday night.
+“But have an open mind about being able to engage with Kevin McCarthy — for the good of the country.”

 Jeffries officially launched his bid for Democratic leader one day after Pelosi, in a highly anticipated speech from the House floor, announced that she would not seek a leadership position in the next Congress, putting an expiration date on her historic, two decade reign at the top of the Democratic caucus.